syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Field-Chooser-for-DataBound-Grid.md

 documentation: ug
 ---

-# Field Chooser for Databound Grid in Windows Forms GridDataBoundGrid(Classic)
+# Field Chooser for Data bound Grid in Windows Forms GridDataBoundGrid(Classic)

 This feature enables you to customize the view of the grid without modifying the database.The _FieldChooser_ class of _GridDataBoundGrid_ has been implemented to add or remove columns from a grid.